 Southern Exposure Photography will be onsite before city council meeting at the Hopkinsville Municipal Center located at 715 S. Virginia Street, Tuesday, September 5th from 4pm until 6pm in conference room 139; to take photos of any of the citizens of Hopkinsville willing to participate.

 Photos can be submitted online at the Hopkinsville Human Relations Commission website at www.hoptown.org/hrc.

 Photos can also be uploaded on several social media platforms by tagging the City or HRC.

-Individual tickets ($10.00) or table for eight sponsorship ($80.00) can be purchased at the Municipal Center in the Human Relations Commission or the Mayor’s office or from any member of the Hopkinsville Human Relations Commission.
-For additional information or to reserve tickets or tables, call (270) 887-4010.
+Individual tickets ($10.00) or table for eight sponsorships ($80.00) can be purchased at the Municipal Center in the Human Relations Commission or the Mayor’s office or from any member of the Hopkinsville Human Relations Commission.
+For additional information or to reserve tickets or tables, please call (270) 887-4010.